Skip to Content

 Phoenix Murder Attorneys

 Without question, the most serious crime that a person can commit is murder.
-When a person intentionally ends someone else's life, the penalties are the most severe out of all penalties listed in the Arizona Revised Statutes (A.R.S.).
-There are two different kinds of murder that a person can commit: second degree murder and first degree murder.
-The definitions and consequences for each are specifically outlines in the state laws.
+When a person intentionally ends someone else's life, the penalties are the most severe of all penalties listed in the Arizona Revised Statutes (A.R.S.).
+There are two different kinds of murder that a person can commit: second-degree murder and first-degree murder.
+The definitions and consequences for each are specifically outlined in the state laws.

-Call (602) 428-7104 to discuss your defense options with our Phoenix murder defense lawyers now in a free consultation!
+Call (602) 428-7104 to discuss your defense options with our Phoenix murder defense attorneys now in a free consultation!

 Murder in the Second Degree